-Taxation is a system that the government uses to collect taxes from people and businesses, based on their income, assets, or transaction values.
+Taxation is a system that governments use to collect taxes from people and businesses, based on their income, assets, or transaction values.
 The primary purpose of taxation is to raise revenue for the government, although the government does use taxes to promote beneficial activities, such as starting a business or getting an education, or to limit undesirable behavior, such as smoking and drinking alcoholic beverages.

-Taxpayers do not like to take the time and effort to comply with the tax code nor do they want to pay taxes.
-To palliate the effects of taxation on the people, tax policy at least nominally strives to achieve 2 objectives: efficiency and equity.
+Taxpayers dislike taking the time and effort to comply with the tax code and they certainly hate paying the taxes.
+To palliate the effects of taxation on the people, tax policy, at least nominally, strives to achieve 2 objectives: efficiency and equity.

-Loopholes exist partly because of the complexity of the tax code, but, often, they are inserted intentionally so that the wealthy can use their lawyers to take advantage of them.
+Loopholes exist partly because of the complexity of the tax code, but, often, they are inserted intentionally so that the wealthy can take advantage of them.
 For instance, there are many obvious loopholes in the taxing of gratuitous transfers that the wealthy take advantage of year after year.
-Indeed, a large body of law has developed allowing the wealthy to transfer their wealth at a far lower tax rate than what is assessed on working income — in many cases, they can transfer their entire wealth tax-free.
+Indeed, a large body of law has developed allowing the wealthy to transfer their wealth at a far lower tax rate than what is assessed on working income — usually, they can transfer their entire wealth tax-free.

 Another often stated objective of tax policy is that taxes should not distort economic decisions, which occurs when people decide to do something differently because of the tax.
 For instance, high taxes on working income discourages work because it raises the price of labor for employers and decreases the disposable income for workers.
 That higher prices reduces demand and lower prices decreases supply are well-established economic principles, yet working income is taxed more than investment income or gratuitous transfers.
 There is no economic distortion from taxes on gratuitous transfers, because everyone dies eventually, regardless of any tax.
 Furthermore, there is no deadweight loss from gratuitous transfer taxes.
-As economists like to say, the supply of death is totally inelastic, while the demand for gratuitous transfers is totally elastic, because the beneficiaries do not have to do anything to receive their gift.
+As economists like to say, the supply of death is totally inelastic, while the demand for gratuitous transfers is totally elastic, because the beneficiaries receive their gift freely.
 Nonetheless, preferential treatment is given to gratuitous transfers because it benefits the wealthy.

 Taxation equity is the principle that taxes should be fair.
 However, there are several criteria for determining what is fair.
 The benefits principle states that people should pay taxes based on the benefits that they receive from government services.
 For instance, excise taxes on gasoline are used to build roads and bridges.
 However, taxes on income and investments are based on the ability to pay.

 Another general principle that would make taxation more equitable is to consider the marginal utility of money.
-Like with everything else, the marginal utility of money declines with increasing amounts.
+As with everything else, the marginal utility of money declines with increasing amounts.
 Each successive dollar of income holds less value than the previous dollar for the holder.
 This is because when people have less money, they need to spend it on essential goods and services, such as food, clothing, and health insurance.
 On the other hand, wealthy people have much more money than what they need for essential goods and services, so they can invest it to make even more money or pass it to their descendants.
-Extremely wealthy people have so much money that they pay record prices for art, such as the recent payment of $106.5 million for a painting that took Picasso only 1 day to paint.
-So when considering the marginal utility of money, a poor person paying 25% of his income for taxes is paying a much more valuable portion of his income than a wealthy person paying the same percentage of her income.
+Extremely wealthy people have so much money that they pay record prices for art, such as the recent payment of $106.5 million for a painting that Picasso painted in only 1 day.
+So when considering the marginal utility of money, a poor person paying 25% of his income for taxes is paying a much more valuable portion of his income than a wealthy person paying the same percentage, or even a much higher percentage, of her income.

 Tax Efficiency and Equity in the United States

-Based on the ability-to-pay principle, the wealthy should obviously pay a greater percentage of their income, since, as I have already argued, any given percentage of income is more valuable to the poor than to the wealthy.
+Based on the ability-to-pay principle, the wealthy should obviously pay a greater percentage of their income, since they reap the greatest benefits from our society.
 However, the strongest argument for why the wealthy should pay more is that the marginal utility of their money has much less value for them than it does for the working class.
-When millions of people in the United States are unemployed and can't afford healthcare, it is outrageous to see so many wealthy people pay record prices for paintings and other artifacts that have little real value.
+When millions of people in the United States are unemployed and can't afford healthcare, it is outrageous to see so many wealthy people pay record prices for paintings and other artifacts with little real value.

-The reason for this obvious inequity is that working income is taxed the most, while investment income is taxed considerably less, and gratuitous transfers are taxed the least, if they are even taxed at all.
+This obvious inequity exists because working income is taxed the most, while investment income is taxed considerably less, and gratuitous transfers are taxed the least, if they are even taxed at all.
 On working income, there is an increasing marginal tax rate and an employment tax.
-While the increasing marginal tax rate seems to put more of the burden on the wealthy, the 12.4% Social Security tax is applied only to income at or below the inflation-adjusted wage base limit for Social Security, which, in 2015, is $118,500, thus flattening the tax structure.
+While the increasing marginal tax rate seems to put more of the burden on the wealthy, the 12.4% Social Security tax is applied only to income at or below the inflation-adjusted wage base limit for Social Security, which, in 2017, is $127,200, thus flattening the tax structure.
 No employment taxes were applied to investment income — which is why they were called employment taxes, because they were only assessed on working income — until 2013, when the new net investment income tax, otherwise known as the Medicare surcharge, was enacted, applying a 3.8% Medicare tax on investment income earned by people with an income of at least $200,000 per year ($250,000 for a married couple).
 Furthermore, much of the investment income is subject only to the long-term capital gains rate, which is 20% for people in the top tax bracket.
 Even after adding the 3.8% Medicare surcharge, the total tax rate on long-term capital gains is 23.8%, which is still less than the effective tax rate applied to most working income!
 And employment taxes certainly don't apply to gratuitous transfers.
-Furthermore, there is a $5 million+ inflation-adjusted tax exemption for gratuitous transfers for each person.
-For instance, in 2014, a married couple can give $10,680,000 to their descendants tax-free, while the exemption for working income is zero.
+Furthermore, there is a $10 million+ inflation-adjusted tax exemption for gratuitous transfers for each person.
+For instance, in 2018, a married couple can give $22,000,000 to their descendants tax-free, while the exemption for working income is zero.

-The reason why so much money can be transferred without taxation is because Congress has given each individual an inflation-adjusted unified tax credit that can be applied to taxes on gratuitous transfers.
-In 2014, the unified tax credit is equal to $2,081,800.
-This unified credit allows each individual to transfer $5,340,000 completely tax-free.
-This is a very generous credit!
+So much money can be transferred without taxation because Congress has given each individual an inflation-adjusted unified tax credit that can be applied to taxes on gratuitous transfers, allowing at least $11 million to be transferred tax-free.
+This is a very generous credit, indeed!
 And yet the Republicans are always complaining about government handouts to the poor, and even to the middle class.
-Well, here is a handout that is worth more than $2 million for each wealthy person, people who have no essential need for the money.
+Well, here is a handout that is worth literally millions of dollars for each wealthy person, people who have no essential need for the money.
 Of course, some have argued that to tax gratuitous transfers is to tax the money again, since it was already presumably taxed when the donors received the money.
 However, double taxation is not necessarily unfair; it is only the total tax burden that matters.
 For if you think double taxation is not fair, consider the quadruple taxation of working income: marginal tax, employment tax, state tax, and local income tax, all applied to the same income.
 On the other hand, gratuitous transfers go from the donor to the donee — that is 2 different individuals.
 And if you want to say that that was double taxation, then why does my housekeeper or gardener have to pay taxes on income that I pay them?
 Is that not also double taxation?
 After all, I am paying them with money that I have already paid taxes on.
-The double taxation argument has always been a specious argument, since money has velocity: it is used in one transaction after another.
+The double taxation argument has always been specious, since money has velocity: it is used in one transaction after another.
 If the government could only tax money once, it would quickly go broke!
 The fact is, the tax rate is not applied on money per se, it is applied on the income that people receive, which is yet another reason why the double taxation argument is inapplicable.

-The Republicans have advocated, for years, a flat tax as something that is more efficient and equitable.
-However, their version of the flat tax applies only to working income and does not incorporate the employment tax, which means that it is little different from the current status quo.
+For years, the Republicans have advocated a flat tax as being more efficient and equitable.
+However, their version of the flat tax applies only to working income, and usually involves only lowering the top rates, and does not incorporate the employment tax, so it is little different from the current status quo.